chandru89new/psst/readme.md

 # Psst.

 Psst is a simple plugin to capture any text or image file that's thrown at your app.
-Works pretty much like how Slack handles it.

 Use `psst` to handle drag-drop of files (image files) and to handle paste events (Ctrl+v).